List of prototype solar-powered cars: SolarWorld GT

 The 2-seater "SolarWorld GT" was built 2011 by "Hochschule Bochum" with 2 wheel hub electric engines in the front wheels.
 After the participation at the 2011 World Solar Challenge, the car and his team did the first full autarky world circumnavigation (10/2011-12/2012).
 This record was admitted by Guinness World Records.

-On the roof of the car are 3 m² solar cells and in the trunk additional 3 m² which are used during driving breaks.
+On the roof of the car are 3 m2 solar cells and in the trunk additional 3 m2 which are used during driving breaks.
 Maximum power creation of all solar cells is 1340Wp.
 More technical data can be found here:.

 ThyssenKrupp SunRiser

 "The "PowerCore SunCruiser" with two seats was built by "Hochschule Bochum" for the 2015 World Solar Challenge.

-Maximum Power created on its 3 m² solar roof is 870 Wp.
+Maximum Power created on its 3 m2 solar roof is 870 Wp.
 Car is equipped with 2 wheel hub electric engines and comfort electronics.
 Top speed is 120 km/h.
 Range with solar charging only is up to 600 kilometers per day.
 Range with fully charged accumulator (14,8 kWh) is up to 1100 kilometers.

 India

 SolarMobil

-The team SolarMobil from the Manipal University built a prototype 2-seater solar passenger car called "SERVe" in 2015.
+The team SolarMobil from the Manipal University (MAHE) built a prototype 2-seater solar passenger car called "SERVe" in 2015.